JDACS4C-IMPROVE/HiDRA/README.md

 If using the original GDSC1000 data, a few extra reformatting steps are needed:
 - Load expression dataset, remove genes without valid symbols, and change COSMIC identifiers to sample names to be consistent with response data
 - Load response data, reformat pivot table into a list of pairs, and remove any entries with no fingerprint or expression data

-Preprocessing steps are performed in HiDRA_FeatureGeneration.py

-## Model Training

-Training hyperparameters are specified in hidra_default_model.txt.
-HiDRA_training.py splits data into training and validation, reformats expression data by pathway, and builds the model.
-It produces an hdf5 model file and validation results.

-HiDRA_predict.py also requires the hidra_default_model.txt parameters file, reformats test data into pathways, and saves predictions.

-train.sh sets which GPU to use, sets the data directory, and runs preprocessing and training scripts.
+preprocess.sh, train.sh, and infer.sh set which GPU to use, set the data directory, and run preprocessing, training, and testing scripts, respectively.